onecodex/taxonomy/README.md

 1. `Taxonomy.from_newick(value: str)`: loads a Taxonomy from a Newick-encoded string.

-2. `Taxonomy.from_ncbi(nodes_path: str, names_path: str)`: loads a Taxonomy from a pair of NCBI dump files.
-The paths specified are to the individual files in the NCBI taxonomy directory (e.g. nodes.dmp and names.dmp).
+2. `Taxonomy.from_ncbi(ncbi_filder: str)`: loads a Taxonomy from a pair of NCBI dump files.
+The folder needs to contain the individual files in the NCBI taxonomy directory (e.g. nodes.dmp and names.dmp).

-3. `Taxonomy.from_json(value: str, /, path: List[str])`: loads a Taxonomy from a JSON-encoded string.
+3. `Taxonomy.from_json(value: str, /, json_pointer: str)`: loads a Taxonomy from a JSON-encoded string.
 The format can either be of the tree or node_link_data types and will be automatically detected.
 If `path` is specified, the JSON will be traversed to that sub-object before being parsed as a taxonomy.

 4. `Taxonomy.from_phyloxml(value: &str)`: loads a Taxonomy from a PhyloXML-encoded string. **Experimental**